ziyacivan/ziyacivan/README.md

 - Responsibility of refactoring legacy code and business logic.
 - Improving test coverage rate for each module (We have 30+ project packages in our project)
 - Core responsibility of Channel-App library (I am working on this library alone)
    - When a marketplace wants to send any product from one marketplace to another marketplace, it should create a sales channel and must use this library.
-The library works like an SDK (like ShopifySDK).
+The library works like a SDK (like ShopifySDK).

 **Core completed features**:
 - Asynchronous support for async payment and refund transactions.
 Some banks or payment gateways work asynchronously for payments and refund transactions.
 Omnitron had no asynchronous support for these processes.